 apostolate's activities as one of the highlights of his years as bishop

-We will work to earn similar trust, as
+We are working to earn similar trust as we cultivate a

 4) The Rachel's

 Vineyard model of post-abortion care is particularly well-suited to a